Blog

 • Burden of proof on companies: Businesses must demonstrate that contractors operate with true independence to avoid employee obligations.

-• Algorithmic transparency: Platforms must disclose how automated systems affect work assignments, evaluations, and other critical decisions.
+• Algorithmic transparency: Companies must disclose how automated systems affect work assignments, evaluations, and other critical decisions.

 Action for employers